crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 If you use PoEdit to translate, it is easy to translate for a new version.
 You can open your current .po file, then select from the PoEdit menu: "Catalog" > "Update from POT file".
 Now all you have to change are the new language strings.

 == Changelog ==

+= 2.6.1 =
+- (11 Aug 2010) - Fixed critical error that broke comment replies from admin menu with "CAPTCHA ERROR".

 = 2.6 =
 - (09 Aug 2010) - PHP Sessions are no longer required for the CAPTCHA.
 The new method uses temporary files to store the CAPTCHA codes until validation.
 PHP sessions can still be reactivated by unchecking the setting: "Use CAPTCHA without PHP session".